AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 Dependencies listed above with a preceeding * can be automatically installed at build time using the ``OCIO_INSTALL_EXT_PACKAGES`` option in your ``cmake`` command (requires an internet connection).
-This is the default.
-C/C++ libraries are pulled from external repositories, built, and are (typically) statically-linked into libOpenColorIO.
-Python packages are installed with ``pip``.
+The C/C++ libraries are pulled from external repositories, built, and are (typically) statically-linked into an OCIO dynamic library.
 All installs of these components are fully contained within your build directory.

 Three ``OCIO_INSTALL_EXT_PACKAGES`` options are available::